mixmastamyk/console/docs/additional.rst

     - ``fg``, ``bg``, ``fx``
     - ``defx`` (for deactivating styles)

+While the simplest palettes
+(original and effects)
-While the simplest entries are created up front, the rest are built on demand.
+are created up front,
+the rest are built up as needed, on demand.
 Like a traffic cop,
 builders direct attribute access to the appropriate code to initialize them.

 Once created,
 attributes are cached and available for future use.
-The namespace cache may also be cleared in uncommon scenarios using huge palettes.
+This namespace cache may also be cleared in uncommon scenarios using huge palettes, with the ``clear()`` function.

 .. rubric:: Palette Entries:

-These entries,
+Entries objects are what actually produce the escape sequences---\
-accessed as attributes of a Palette collection, e.g.:
+they are accessed as attributes of a palette collection, e.g.:

     - ``.red``
     - ``.i22``
-    - ``.w_cornflowerblue``
+    - ``.cornflowerblue``

-…are objects that provide much of the functionality from :mod:`console.style`.
+Entries provide much of the functionality from :mod:`console.style`:
-The entries:

     - Keep track of their ANSI codes and those they've been added to.
-    - Can be called, "mixed in" with other attributes to render themselves and end the style.
+    - Can be called and "mixed in" with other attributes to render themselves, then end the style when finished.
     - Can be used as a context-manager.
     - Last but not least,
       can be rendered as an escape sequence string on any form of output.

-Similar functionality is available from :mod:`console.screen`.
+Similar functionality is available from :mod:`console.screen`'s screen object.

 .. rubric:: Automatic Detection

-When automatic detection is used and palettes are found to not be supported, palette entries are replaced instead with "dummy" blank objects that render to nothing.
+When automatic detection is used and palettes are found not to be supported, palette entries are replaced instead with "dummy" blank objects that render to nothing.
 Well, more specifically empty strings.